 Some people are starting to believe that value investing is dead.

-Unfortunately if history continues to repeat itself, then year 3 of this bull market (2025) is set to be a dud.
-Meaning that the first 2 years of a bull market is when the big, easy gains are made.
-This leads to the 3rd year typically being a bit of a clunker.
+Unfortunately if history continues to repeat itself, then year 3 of this bull market (2025) and beyond are set to be pretty sleepy for the average investor.
+Meaning that the first few years of a bull market is when the big, easy gains are made.
+This leads to the tame results going forward.

 No…not a bear market.
-Just kind of breakeven results for the major indices.
+Just kind of anemic single digit annual returns for the major indices.

 Gladly that is the result for the average stock.
 Whereas our goal is to find above average stocks.
 Nay…great stocks!

-Value is likely to be a key ingredient for the stocks that will shine in 2025 as they have been a bit neglected the past couple years.
+Value is likely to be a key ingredient for the stocks that will shine the remainder of 2025 and beyond as they have been a bit neglected the past few years.

 That doesn’t mean that every value stock will rise.
 In fact, there are 3 fatal flaws of value investing we need to avoid to be on the right side of the action in the year ahead.

-Now let’s dive into how the Zen Ratings provides a solution to each of these 3 fatal flaws to uncover value stocks that are primed to outperform.
+For the rest of you, let’s discuss these 3 fatal flaws to uncover value stocks that are primed to outperform.

 Fatal Flaw #1: Value Traps